Occurred Or Occured – How To Spell The Word Correctly

 occured

-“Occurred” is spelt with two “r’s,” and the correct spelling is derived from the base form of the verb, “occur.”
+“Occurred” is spelled with two “r’s,” and the correct spelling is derived from the base form of the verb, “occur.”
 The correct spelling is “occurred” because the word follows the standard English spelling rule for forming the past tense of verbs ending in a single consonant preceded by a single vowel.
 In such cases, the final consonant is usually doubled before adding the “-ed” suffix.

 However, the misspelling “occured” is a common error, likely due to confusion or oversight.
-This mistake might arise from not recognising the need to double the final “r” when forming the past tense.
+This mistake might arise from not recognizing the need to double the final “r” when forming the past tense.
 Such misspellings can occur when individuals are not familiar with the specific spelling rules for English verbs, or when they inadvertently overlook the correct spelling.

 Examples